emir-hamidovic/task-store-with-mongo-and-tls/README.md

+# Task server with TLS (mongo/in memory implementations)

 This uses mTLS so you need server and client PEM (key and cert) files.

 There are three ways to generate server and client PEM files: